Travel Report Oman plus Dubai

-In the evening we drive to Matrah.
-We eat at the Royal House, right on the quayside, which is good value for money and very nicely done.
+In the evening we visit Matrah and eat at the Royal House, right on the quayside.
 Then we stroll through the souk.
 Tourists must have been here more often, because the traders pounce on you, like the vultures on the carrion.
 But if you refuse thankfully, it is OK (or good, that you do not understand the language).

 Day 10: Muscat.
-Cloudy sky (?), It looks like it’s raining, but it’s 34 degrees.
-We are getting up early, as we want to go to the Sultan Qaboos Mosque and this is only possible for tourists between 8 and 11am.
+Today we want to visit the Sultan Qaboos Mosque, which is only possible between 8 and 11am.
 The mosque is impressively large, as well as the rush.
-But the men’s prayer hall (yes, women and men pray separately!)
-Has more than 5000 square meters, so enough space, even for the famous and huge Swarowski chandelier.
-The mosque is only a few years old and rather mordern.
-The dress code is very strict here – especially for women.
+But the men’s prayer hall has more than 5000 square meters, so enough space, even for the famous Swarowski chandelier.

-The rest of the day we spend at the pool.
-I’ll shoot some pictures of the birds in the garden (who says there is no widlife?).
+In the afternoon I’ll shoot some pictures of the birds in the garden (who says there is no widlife?).

 With 30min delay our plane takes off to Dubai, where we land at 1:15 in the morning.
 45 minutes later we are at the Sheraton Emirates Mall.

 Day 12: From Dubai via Frankfurt to Munich.
 The hotel has a direct mall access, which is handy if you want to shop.
-In the afternoon we go to the pool and somehow the day is just gone.
-When it gets dark, I grab one last time the camera, for a few shots of Burj Khalifa.
+In the evening, I grab one last time the camera, for a few shots of Burj Khalifa.